kubernetes/website/v1.1/docs/api.md

 ---
 title: "The Kubernetes API"
 ---

-# The Kubernetes API

-Primary system and API concepts are documented in the [User guide](user-guide/README.html).
+Primary system and API concepts are documented in the [User guide](user-guide/README).

-Overall API conventions are described in the [API conventions doc](devel/api-conventions.html).
+Overall API conventions are described in the [API conventions doc](devel/api-conventions).

 Complete API details are documented via [Swagger](http://swagger.io/).
 The Kubernetes apiserver (aka "master") exports an API that can be used to retrieve the [Swagger spec](https://github.com/swagger-api/swagger-spec/tree/master/schemas/v1.2) for the Kubernetes API, by default at `/swaggerapi`, and a UI you can use to browse the API documentation at `/swagger-ui`.
 We also periodically update a [statically generated UI](http://kubernetes.io/third_party/swagger-ui/).

-Remote access to the API is discussed in the [access doc](admin/accessing-the-api.html).
+Remote access to the API is discussed in the [access doc](admin/accessing-the-api).

 The Kubernetes API also serves as the foundation for the declarative configuration schema for the system.
-The [Kubectl](user-guide/kubectl/kubectl.html) command-line tool can be used to create, update, delete, and get API objects.
+The [Kubectl](user-guide/kubectl/kubectl) command-line tool can be used to create, update, delete, and get API objects.

 Kubernetes also stores its serialized state (currently in [etcd](https://coreos.com/docs/distributed-configuration/getting-started-with-etcd/)) in terms of the API resources.